Complex Systems at Toronto Metropolitan University

-The graduate program in Complex Systems, offering MSc and PhD degrees, is housed in the Department of Physics at Ryerson.
+The graduate program in Complex Systems, offering MSc and PhD degrees, is housed in the Department of Physics at Toronto Metropolitan University.
 The program is one of the few graduate-level programs in North America in this growing field.
 'Complex' Systems can be defined as systems "composed of many components which may interact with each other" that exhibit phenomena including "nonlinearity, emergence, spontaneous order, adaptation, and feedback loops".

-Graduate courses in Complex Systems at Ryerson include Many-body theory, Dynamical systems, and Complex networks & applications.
+Graduate courses in Complex Systems at TMU include Many-body theory, Dynamical systems, and Complex networks & applications.

 Catherine Beauchemin: Virophysics